The Wild Center: Awards

 The center was named a 2015 finalist for the National Medal, the nation's highest honor for museums in service of their communities.
 This center is the first LEED museum in New York.
 It earned a silver LEED award from the U.S. Green Building Council.
 The center has an extensive exhibit that details the LEED aspects of its facility.

 Programs

 The center plays a role in a range of Adirondack projects, sponsoring a community maple sugar operation, sponsoring an annual youth summit that brings college and high school students together to research climate impacts and develop campus action plans.
 It has partnered in this effort with the Association of Science and Technology Centers (ASTC), and Heureka Science Center in Finland.

-Design
+Architecture

-The building and the exhibits were designed by The Office of Charles P. Reay with Fish Partners and the St. Louis architectural firm HOK.
+The building and the exhibits were designed by The Office of Charles P. Reay with Fish Partners and the St. Louis architectural firm Hellmuth, Obata and Kassabaum.
 The Bio Building was designed by local architecture firm Phinney Design Group, based in Saratoga Springs.
 It opened on July 4, 2006.
+The design and experience of Wild Walk has been compared to the spiral ramp of the Guggenheim Museum and the High Line in Manhattan.